felix-andreas/apace/docs/guide.rst

 #.
 The :attr:`~Cell.cells` attribute

-    Similar to the :attr:`~Cell.elements` attribute but for cells.
-Contains all cells within a given cell, including grandchilrden, great grandchildren, etc.
+    This attribute is equivalent to the :attr:`~Cell.elements` attribute for cells.
+It contains all cells within a given cell, including grandchilrden, great grandchildren, etc.
     The :attr:`~Cell.cells` attribute should be empty for the :code:`dba_cell` as it does not contain any other cells::

       >>> dba_cell.cells